 Research and Clinical Trials

-The mission of the Division of Surgical Oncology is to develop state-of-the-art techniques and therapies for treating cancer.
+The mission Surgical Oncology Services is to develop state-of-the-art techniques and therapies for treating cancer.
 Our physician-researchers have made many exciting advances translating basic research findings into advanced treatment options, including the development of biological therapies, including immunotherapy and gene therapy.

 During the course of treatment, patients may be encouraged to consider clinical trials.
 Most advances in the diagnosis and treatment of cancer have occurred because of clinical trials that study the effect of cancer treatments such as surgery, radiation therapy, chemotherapy, and biological therapy.